solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

 ```

 ### 3. Estimate the best network for a number of hybridizations

-Estimate the best network from bucky's quartet CF and `hmax` number of hybridizations (make sure to have a folder called `snaq` in the working directory):
+Estimate the best network from BUCKy's quartet CF and `hmax` number of hybridizations:
 ```julia
 net1 = snaq!(tre, buckyCF, hmax=1, runs=1, filename="net1_snaq", seed=456, ftolRel=1.0e-4, ftolAbs=1.0e-4,liktolAbs = 1.0e-4)
 ```

-We get the following output:
+The options we are using are:
+- `hmax=1`: maximum one hybridization event
+- `runs=1`: number of runs for the optimization; set to 1 to make the run fast, but you want to do at least `runs=10` (which is the default) for your real analysis
+- `filename="net1_snaq"`: rootname for the output files (described below)
+- `seed=456`: random seed to replicate the analysis
+- `ftolRel=1.0e-4, ftolAbs=1.0e-4,liktolAbs = 1.0e-4`: optimization tolerances chosen so that the run is fast.
+For your analyses, you do not need to specify these quantities and simply use the defaults

+The following output is printed to the screen:
 ```
 optimization of topology, BL and inheritance probabilities using: hmax = 1,